gcapes/git-course/05-branching.md

 ![Git workflow [(image from http://nurelm.com/our-workflow-git-flow/)](http://nurelm.com/our-workflow-git-flow/)](fig/git-flow.png)

 There are different possible workflows when using Git for code development.

-One of the examples may be when the master branch holds stable and tested code.
-If a bug is found by a user, a bug fix can be applied to the release branch, and then merged with the master branch.
-When a feature or developer-specific branch is stable and has been reviewed and tested it can be merged with the master branch.
-When the master branch has been reviewed and tested and is ready for release, a new release branch can be created from it.
 If you want to learn more about workflows with Git, have a look at the [feature branch workflow](http://nvie.com/posts/a-successful-git-branching-model/).